sarathsreedharan/icaps2024.github.io/README.md

 # icaps2024.github.io
-Website for the ICAPS 2024 conference held in Prague.
+Website for the ICAPS 2024 conference held in Canada.

 ## Instructions for submitting updates